HR

 For more detailed guidance, download our Guide & Checklist for Conducting an Employee Layoff with Care.

-6) Messaging to employees
+6) Messaging to the workforce

 Communicate with your team immediately.
 Be open and honest.

-Balance optimism about the future (if you're genuinely optimistic), with the brutal facts of the current situation.
+Balance optimism about the future (if you're genuinely optimistic) with the brutal facts of the current situation.
 Be careful not to sugar coat nor to be too "doom and gloom" (unless the facts call for it).

 Do not promise there will be no further cuts!
 Resist the temptation to tell the remaining employees that they represent the best performers, and don't be critical in any way of the laid-off employees.